bzntm/Mandok-Selamat-Tahun-Baru/README.md

   5. Open the extracted folder<br>
   6a.
 If you plan to use FL Studio, extract the FL Project ZIP by right click, choose 7-Zip/WinRAR/WinZIP/whatever third party ZIP extractor, select Extract Here, and open the FLP file<br>
   6b.
 If you plan to use other DAW, open your preferred DAW, import the MIDI file (saved in MIDI Stem folder)<br>
+6c.
+If you want to write it from scratch, WAV Instrument Banks also available in main folder, but you <strong>MUST NOT</strong> deviate from [this reference](http://youtu.be/TVCMkCpPUio)<br>
   7. Have fun!</p>

 <p>MacOS and Linux:<br>